DIY hovercraft guide - BR6

-You can then "close the skirt" by taping the right and left sides on the two polypropylene strips, edge to edge.
+You can then "close the skirt" by taping the right and left sides on the two corrugated plastic strips, edge to edge.
 Tape the ends first to tighten the skirt, then add tape along the strips.

 Cut a 10 cm piece of duct tape.
 In its middle, stick another 5 cm piece of duct tape, so you get only two sticky parts of 2,5 cm at the extremities.

 This piece of tape will keep the back of the skirt from vibrating and tearing.
 It must keep the skirt in place without hindering its inflation.
 It is not useful to do the same at the front.

 It is possible that some water gets inside the rear of the skirt when you operate it on water.
 Drill three holes at the rear of the skirt, so that the water that would have entered can flow out.

 You can skip this step if the hovercraft is intended to be used only on dry land.